 Frontier with Risk-Free

-• Zero covariance portfolio $E[\tilde r_{zc(e)}] = r_f$
+• The zero covariance portfolio $E[\tilde r_{zc(e)}] = r_f$

 \[\frac{d E[\tilde r_p]}{d \sigma_p} = \pm \frac{D \sigma_p}{\sqrt{CD\sigma_p^2 - D}}\]

-Since $r_f < \frac{A}{C}$, we take the positive sign, set it equal to the slope of the tangent line $\sqrt{H}$, we have:
+Since $r_f < \frac{A}{C}$, use the positive sign and set equal to $\sqrt{H}$:

 \[\frac{D \sigma_p}{\sqrt{CD\sigma_p^2 - D}} = \sqrt{H}\]

-\[\begin{cases} \sigma_p = \sqrt{\frac{H}{CH - D}} \\ E[\tilde r_p] = \frac{A}{C} + \frac{D}{C} \sqrt{\frac{1}{CH - D}} \\ \end{cases}\]
+\[\begin{cases} \sigma_p = \sqrt{\frac{H}{CH - D}} \\ E[\tilde r_p] = \frac{A}{C} + \frac{D}{C} \sqrt{\frac{1}{CH - D}} \end{cases}\]

-Case 2: $r_f < E[\tilde r_{mvp}] = \frac{A}{C}$
+Case 2: $r_f > E[\tilde r_{mvp}] = \frac{A}{C}$

 rf less than mvp